nomonosound/log-wmse-audio-quality/README.md

 target_sound_copy = np.copy(target_sound)

 log_wmse = calculate_log_wmse(input_sound, est_sound, target_sound, sample_rate)
-print(log_wmse)  # 18.42
+print(log_wmse)  # Expected output: ~18.42
 ```

 # Motivation and more info

 Here are some examples of use cases where the target (reference) is pure digital silence:

-* Music source separation with many stems, e.g. "vocal", "drums", "bass" and "other".
+* **Music source separation:** Imagine separating music into stems like "vocal", "drums",
- Let's say you have a singer-songwriter song without bass in your test set.
-For that
- example it makes sense to have digital silence in the target for that stem.
+ "bass", and "other".
+A song without bass would naturally have a silent target for the "bass" stem.
-* Speech denoising.
-If you have a recording with only noise, and no speech, the target
+* **Speech denoising:** If you have a recording with only noise, and no speech, the target
  should be digital silence.
-* Multichannel speaker separation wth one target audio channel for each speaker.
-If you
- apply the metric in a windowed way, some segments are going to have digital silence in
- the target, because the speaker of interest is not speaking at that time.
+* **Multichannel speaker separation** When evaluating speaker separation in a windowed
+ approach, periods when a speaker isn't speaking should be evaluated against silence.

-MSE is well-defined for digital silence targets, but has a bunch of other issues:
+MSE is well-defined for digital silence targets, but has several drawbacks:

 * The values are commonly ridiculously small, like between 1e-8 and 1e-3, which makes number formatting and sight-reading hard
-* It's not tailored for audio
+* It's not tailored specifically for audio
-* It's not scale-invariant
+* Lack of scale-invariance
-* It doesn't align with frequency sensitivity of human hearing
+* Doesn't consider the frequency sensitivity of human hearing
-* It's not invariant to tiny errors that don't matter because humans can't hear those errors anyway
+* It's not invariant to tiny errors that don't matter (because humans can't hear those errors anyway)
 * It's not logarithmic, like human hearing is

-So this custom metric attempts to solve all the problems mentioned above.
+**logWMSE** attempts to solve all the problems mentioned above.
+It's essentially the **log**
-It's essentially the **log** of a **frequency-weighted MSE**, with a few bells and whistles.
+of a **frequency-weighted MSE**, with a few bells and whistles.

 The frequency weighting is like this:
 ![frequency_weighting.png](plot/frequency_weighting.png)

-This audio quality metric is made for high frequencies, like 36000, 44100 and 48000 Hz.
+This audio quality metric is optimized for high frequencies, like 36000, 44100 and 48000 Hz.

 Unlike many audio quality metrics, logWMSE accepts a *triple* of audio inputs: